Medical School Admission Requirements: History

-The last edition of the MSAR was printed in 1947, and it was called the, “Handbook for Advisors to Students Planning to Enter Medicine.”
+The last edition of the MSAR was printed in 1947, and it was called the “Handbook for Advisors to Students Planning to Enter Medicine.”

-Since then, the MSAR was published annually as a print guidebook for prospective medical students.
+Since then, the MSAR has been published annually as a print guidebook for prospective medical students.
 The book was traditionally divided into two sections: information for entering class and school profiles.
 Originally, information centered around the application process (interviews, MCAT, letters of reference), but it later grew to include information about admissions decisions, diversity in medical schools, financing a medical education, deciding upon a career in medicine, and how undergraduate students can prepare for medical school.

 The school profile section contained information on General Information, the school’s mission, curricular highlights, selection factors, financial aid, information on diversity programs, campus setting, enrollment, special features, Regional and Satellite campuses and the application process.
 The 2000-2001 edition was the Special 50th Edition of the MSAR.

 The 2012-2013 edition of the MSAR was published as a guidebook and web site called MSAR Online.
 With this change, extensive school profile information was moved into an online format where students could compare information in a more accessible format.
 A condensed, one page version of the school profile was kept as part of the printed book.
 The MSAR Online site includes functions for advanced searches, data sorting, school browsing at a glance, saving favorites, comparing schools and a notes feature.